Yara-Rules/rules/README.md

 In this section you will find Yara Rules aimed toward the detection of anti-debug and anti-virtualization techniques used by malware to evade automated analysis.

+## Capabilities

+In this section you will find Yara rules to detect capabilities that do not fit into any of the other categories.
+They are useful to know for analysis but may not be malicious indicators on their own.

 ## CVE_Rules

 In this section you will find Yara Rules specialised toward the identification of specific Common Vulnerabilities and Exposures (CVEs)